Sun Myung Moon: Honorary degrees and other recognition

-Moon held honorary degrees from more than ten universities and colleges worldwide; at least one of which, the University of Bridgeport, received significant funding from his organizations.
-He was a member of the Honorary Committee of the Unification Ministry of the Republic of Korea.
+Moon held honorary degrees from more than ten universities and colleges worldwide, at least one of which, the University of Bridgeport, received significant funding from his organizations.
+He was a member of the Honorary Committee of the Unification Ministry of South Korea.
 In 1985, he and his wife received Doctor of Divinity degrees from Shaw University.

 In 2004, Moon was honored as the Messiah at an event in the Dirksen Senate Office Building, Washington, D.C.
 This attracted much public attention and was criticized by The New York Times and The Washington Post as a possible violation of the principle of separation of church and state in the United States.
 Some of the political figures who had attended the event later told reporters that they had been misled as to its nature.